oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

        vDisk need  more IO bandwidth limit.
        This should distinguish the situation that vm actually uses most of its allocated bandwidth and it requests more but limited by the IO limit.

-### Discussion
+#### Discussion

 There should be a way to detect I/O congestion of storage domain by MOM, and the way need to be discussed.

 How to judge that the vDisk need more IO bandwidth limit.
 This can be obtained from cmd like iostat's util.
 How about other kind of disks(NFS, GlusterFs)?

-I suggest to use total_bytes_sec to describe vDisk bandwidth and tune this value dynamically.
+Is it proper to use total_bytes_sec to describe vDisk bandwidth and tune this value dynamically?

 How to generate minimum IO limit?

 ### Quota(advanced feature)